We want to share with you 7 simple and easy changes that you can apply to your landing page to really boost the level conversions you are receiving.

 Good example: The life expectancy of our bulbs means you will only have to buy one a year.

-Have 3 – 5 benefits clearly presented (maybe bullet pointed) and below each benefit, you can provide a bit more information.
+Have 3 – 5 benefits clearly presented, maybe even bullet-pointed for easy readability.
+Below each benefit, you can provide a bit more information to showcase your offerings.

 You are now equipped with the knowledge needed to create a high performing landing page, however; this is just one piece of the puzzle.